dsbowen/hemlock/docs_md/tutorial/qpolymorphs.md

 By the end of this part of the tutorial, you'll be able to add a variety of question polymorphs to your survey pages.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.1/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.1/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Creating a demographics page

 We'll use jupyter notebook as a blackboard to iterate on our demographics page design.
 After pushing the application context, we'll create the following page: